 The medical name for bladder infection is Cystitis and it appears when Escherichia coli (E. coli) bacteria enter and travel up the urethra, infect the urine and inflame the internal bladder lining.
 E. coli is found primarily in the bowel, and lesser so, in the vagina and on the skin between the anus and the vagina (perineum).
 Although fairly sedate in its natural environment of the bowel, E. coli bacteria thrives in urine’s acidic state.

 Bladder infections almost always present after a bacterial infection in the urine.
 It is the most common type of urinary tract infection (UTI), with women being much more prone than men.
 The onset age is around 40 years, although many women are diagnosed in their 30s.

 A woman’s shorter urethra allows the bacteria to reach the bladder quickly.
-Additionally, the close proximity of the urethral, vaginal and anal openings make it easy for bacteria to be transferred.
+Additionally, the close proximity of the urethral, vaginal and anal openings makes it easy for bacteria to be transferred.

 However, if a bladder infection is left untreated, it can ‘backtrack’ deeper into the urinary system from the bladder and end up in the kidneys.
 A kidney infection is very serious and you’ll need to see your doctor as soon as possible because an infection can cause kidney damage or even kidney failure.

 Bladder infection symptoms

 Here are some of the most common bladder infection symptoms.

 The main bladder infection symptom is pain when the bladder is full or filling.
 You may also experience pain in the pelvis, abdomen and in the vagina, while voiding or during sex.
 Men may feel pain in their prostate, scrotum or penis.